 The RHPA creates quasi-criminal offences prosecuted under the Provincial Offences Act in the Ontario Court of Justice.
 They include:

 Individuals found guilty of these offences can face fines up to $25,000 ($50,000 for second/subsequent offences) and one year imprisonment.
-Findings of guilt under the HRPA do not create a criminal record but will severely prejudice an individual’s or corporation’s ability to practice in their health profession.
+Findings of guilt under the RHPA do not create a criminal record but will severely prejudice an individual’s or corporation’s ability to practice in their health profession.